 After curb appeal, the roof of your home is what will most likely catch the eye of inspectors and appraisers, who will most certainly examine it.
 Be sure, then, to check the roof (and gutters) before inspections and appraisals when selling your house in Greater Cincinnati Area.

 Clean the gutters and make any needed roof repairs, ensuring that you don’t just take a band-aid approach to solve roof problems.
 “If there is any [roof] damage,” experts say – “especially things that you may have fixed temporarily – make sure to fix them before the inspection.
 DIY patches and other unfinished repairs will be noted as defects on the inspection report.”

 3. Check EVERYTHING Inside

-A common mistake Cincinnati sellers make before inspections and appraisals is concentrating on the outside of their house and neglecting the inside.
+A common mistake Greater Cincinnati Area sellers make before inspections and appraisals is concentrating on the outside of their house and neglecting the inside.
 That’s understandable, though, because the home’s exterior and curb appeal absolutely must be in tip-top shape to set the tone for the rest of the inspection or appraisal.
 Still, neglecting the interior to any degree is a mistake.

 The interior is just as important as the exterior, so double and triple-check everything.
 Industry pros recommend that, after decluttering and deep cleaning, you make sure that: